Telenav/kivakit/README.md

 *The mission of KivaKit is to accelerate the development of Java software
 through the use of integrated, modular, object-oriented design.*

-KivaKit provides quick and easy solutions to common everyday software problems,
+KivaKit provides quick and easy solutions to common everyday software problems
-by providing APIs and sometimes by "wrapping" them in a simplified abstraction.
+by providing APIs, and sometimes by "wrapping" them in a simplified abstraction.
 It is not KivaKit's goal to provide access to all features of underlying APIs,
 but the most frequently used features are usually available or can be added.